Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :smiley: = Code handles most of exceptions
   * :sunglasses: = Code handles all exceptions and documents causes
 * Refactoring a Python program to improve its characteristics
-  * :disappointed: = No refactoring done
+  * :disappointed: = No refactoring is done
-  * :confused: = Little code refactored and no documentation
+  * :confused: = Little code is refactored and no documentation
-  * :neutral_face: = Some code is refactored and changes documented
+  * :neutral_face: = Some code is refactored and changes are documented
   * :smiley: = Refactored code contains easy to understand functions and documentation
   * :sunglasses: = Refactored code is clean, efficient, well documented, and maintainable
 * Debugging Python programs using logging and other methods